Fall New Student Orientation

 So please make arrangements to get your diploma as soon as possible - you earned it, you deserve it!

 Missed last semester's deadline to apply to graduate?
 If you've completed all graduation requirements, but did not meet the summer graduation deadline, you may be eligible to waive class registration for the fall.
 Here's how:

 - Submit all final materials for your degree as listed here, including the Waiver of Registration form (included in the downloadable file).

-The waiver of registration deadline is Friday, September 9.
-Once completed and signed, please email the form along with all your other final graduation materials to your program coordinator in SGS directly or to firstname.lastname@example.org.
+The waiver of registration deadline is Friday, September 8.
+Once completed and signed, please submit the form along with all your other final graduation materials to the SGS office or by email to your program coordinator in SGS or to firstname.lastname@example.org.

 Waiver for Medical and Fitness Plans

 Do you have health insurance?
 If you're already covered, make sure to waive your Student Medical Plan before the end of the Drop/Add period on Friday, September 8 to avoid being charged.
 Also, every graduate student is automatically enrolled as a member of One-to-One Fitness but if you are not interested you have the option to also waive this plan by September 8.
 If you opted to waive the Student Medical Plan and/or the One-to-One Fitness Plan in previous academic years, you must apply again if you intend to waive these plans for the Fall 2023 semester.

 Please note: If you are staying on the Student Medical Plan, your coverage year began August 1.